Packages in Java

-In Java, packages are used to group related classes and interfaces together and provide a way to manage their access levels.
-They help developers organize their code, making it easier to reuse and maintain.
+Package in Java is used to group related classes and interfaces together and provide a way to manage their access levels.
+Package in Java helps developers organize their code, making it easier to reuse and maintain.

 To define a package in Java, we can use the package keyword followed by the name of the package.
 For example, to create a package called com.codersathi, we can use the following code: